utsavk98/ece470/README.md

 ```
 This will enable more seemless working later.
 First, create a folder for this project, labelling it whatever fills your heart with joy.

 Download our team's source code into this folder.
+It is called "RobotArmTry1.ttt".

 Download our team's scene into this folder.
+It is called "UR3.py".
+'
 In this folder, there are three other files which must also be included.
 *v-rep.py - located: vrep/programming/remoteApiBindings/python/python/vrep.py
 *vrepConst.py - located: vrep/programming/remoteApiBindings/python/python/vrepConst.py